averykhoo/vibe-player-v3/REFACTOR_PLAN_2.md

     And the player controls should be enabled
     And the time display should show a duration greater than "0:00"

-  Scenario: Successfully loading an audio file from a valid URL
-    When the user enters the valid audio URL "http://example.com/audio.mp3" and clicks "Load" Then the file name display should show "http://example.com/audio.mp3" And the player controls should be enabled
-    And the time display should show a duration greater than "0:00"

   Scenario: Attempting to load an unsupported local file type
     When the user selects the invalid file "README.md" Then an error message "Invalid file type" should be displayed And the player controls should remain disabled

-  Scenario: Attempting to load from a broken or invalid URL
-    When the user enters the invalid audio URL "http://example.com/not-found.mp3" and clicks "Load" Then an error message indicating a network or decoding failure should be displayed And the player controls should remain disabled

   Scenario: Loading a new file while another is already loaded